palmyra76/CodeGenerator/README.md

 |   -c      | --password | Yes / - | Specify the Database password |
 |   -s      | --schemas | Yes / - | Specify the List of schemas name. (separated by , ) |

+## Framework

+ The code generator tool creates the backend project using the Spring framework and the frontend project using the React framework.

+ ## Build Tool

+### _Spring Framework_
+Uses Gradle as the primary build tool and supports Maven in future.

+### _React Framework_
+Uses Vite as the current build tool and supports Rollup in future.

+## Mode
+The tool operates in 3 different modes

+* Minimal
+* Full
+* Extended

+### _Minimal Mode:_
+Creates Grid and Form pages along with their corresponding APIs.

+### _Full Mode:_
+Includes everything from Minimal Mode and adds:

+* Login Page and related APIs
+* User management Query and Initial Data.

+### _Extended Mode:_
+Encompasses everything from Full Mode and further includes:

+* ACL (Access Control List) management
+* Creating queries and initial data.

 ## Download CodeGenerator
 You can download or clone Code Generator from GitHub: